What is Lipedema?

 - Can occur in women of all sizes, from the seriously underweight to the morbidly obese.

 - Involves the excess deposit and expansion of fat cells in an unusual and particular pattern bilateral and symmetrical and usually from the waist to a distinct line just above the ankles

-- unlike the typical fat of obesity, lipedemic fat generally cannot be lost through diet and exercise.
+- Unlike the typical fat of obesity, lipedemic fat generally cannot be lost through diet and exercise.
 Lipedema surgery is often a solution.